Peter-Gemmell/Peter-Gemmell/README.md

 ### Hi there 👋

-My name is Peter Gemmell and I have a student at St. Mother Teresa HS, Ottawa, Ontario
+My name is Peter Gemmell and I am a student at St. Mother Teresa HS, Ottawa, Ontario

 ### Programming Languages
 <p>